SpiderSuite/SpiderSuite.github.io/index.md

     <div class="content">
     <p>
     Spider Suite can be used at various stages when performing security research on a target.
-    - Use Spider Suite to map the entire attack surface of the target.
+    <li> Use Spider Suite to map the entire attack surface of the target.</li>
-    - Use Spider Suite to analyze individual pages within the attack surface.
+    <li> Use Spider Suite to analyze individual pages within the attack surface.</li>
-    - Use Spider Suite to visualize attack surfaces produced by other tools.
+    <li> Use Spider Suite to visualize attack surfaces produced by other tools.</li>
     </p>
     </div>
 </div>